sunpy/sunkit-dem/docs/getting_started.rst

 ===============

 If you want to help develop sunkit-image, or just want to try out the package, you will need to install it from GitHub.
-The best way to do this is to create a new python virtual environment (either with pipenv or conda):
+The best way to do this is to create a new python virtual environment (either with pipenv or conda).

-If you’re using the Anaconda Python distribution (recommended), first create a new environment for sunkit-dem development,
+If you’re using the Anaconda Python distribution (recommended), first create a new environment,

 .. code-block:: shell